Understanding Your Building's Strength: The Structural Survey Report

 5. Roof: The roof is important in protecting the building from weather conditions.
 A damaged or poorly constructed roof can lead to serious issues like water leaks, which can affect the walls and foundation.

-6. Flooring: A thorough assessment of the floors must be done to identify if there is flooring damage that could indicate problems with the underlying structure, such as a weak foundation or support.
+6. Flooring: A thorough assessment of the floors must be done to identify if there is flooring damage that could indicate problems with the underlying structure.
+Examples of these are weak foundation or support.

 How much does a Structural Survey cost?